 - Care provided wherever you call home, whether it be a hospital, nursing home, assisted living or your personal residence

-Lori Thompson, RN is the Executive Director for Manasquan and Willingboro programs.
-Lori graduated nursing school in 1995.
-After spending over 12 years in Trauma ICU, she felt it was time to make a career change to hospice.
-Lori has been with Hospice Compassus for a total of 6 years, her clinical knowledge is an asset to her patients and the team she leads.
-Her integrity as a clinician is in line with Hospice Compassus vision statement to provide care for patients at the end of their life with compassion integrity and excellence.
+Lori Thompson, RN, is the Executive Director for Manasquan and Willingboro programs.
+She graduated nursing school in 1995.
+After spending more than 12 years in Trauma ICU, she felt it was time to make a career change to hospice.
+Lori has been with Compassus for more than 7 years.
+Her integrity as a clinician is in line with Compassus vision statement to provide care for patients at the end of their life with compassion integrity and excellence.